Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

 What are the benefits of the Bambino Merino sleeping bag?

-We found that the Bambino Merino sleeping bag stayed ‘fresh’ feeling and smelling for longer than a standard sleeping bag and we followed the guidelines to air the bag on the side of the cot when not in use.
+We found that the Bambino Merino sleep bags stayed ‘fresh’ feeling and smelling for longer than a standard sleeping bag and we followed the guidelines to air the bag on the side of the cot when not in use.
 Not having to wash/dry a product as often is definitely an added bonus.